Jimster710/RuneFuld/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the West Marches!
 ---

-Please rebuild dang it.
-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Eventually, this will be absolutely ***incredible.***

+Just need to add a few notes!